Academic Dean's Office

 Events and Operations Office

 The Events and Operations Office brings a variety of events and performances to campus and the surrounding community.
 These events always represent many different genres and many different academic, political, social and cultural perspectives.
 They also provide a forum for serious community-wide intellectual discourse.
 Programs produced and supported by the Office of Events support and enrich the academic and co-curricular experience of Earlham students.
-The Events Committee, which has student representatives appointed by Earlham Student Government, decides what events, lecturers and performances come to Earlham each year.
+The Events Committee, which has student representatives appointed by Earlham Student Government, confirms the events for Convocation as well as for the Artist and Lecture Series.

 The Finance Office works with the President, Senior Staff, and the College Budget Advisory Committee in the preparation of operating and capital budgets for the undergraduate College and for the School of Religion, providing analysis, oversight and expertise.
 Located in Carpenter Hall, the Office also acts as the primary liaison with the College's legal counsel.

 The Office of Financial Aid, located on the second floor of Tyler Hall, coordinates all student aid funds offered to students at Earlham College (including students enrolling in the Graduate Programs in Education) from institutional, federal, state and other outside sources.
 It informs students about the amount and sources of aid offered to them as well as their total Federal Title IV student loan indebtedness.
 The Office also provides counseling and guidance to students and parents about the financial aid application process and the terms and conditions of various forms of financial aid offered.

 Metz Culinary Management is Earlham’s food service provider.
 The Earlham Student Restaurant offers a great variety of foods and unlimited portions for student dining during a single meal period.
 Your ID card is required for entrance into the dining hall, and only one meal can be deducted from your card per meal period, unless you are on the Quaker 90 or 150 or one of the EC Community Meal plans.